 Thrillophilia Review: Ahmad’s Family Journey through Singapore Night Safari

-“The jungle awakens at night… and so did we.”
+“The jungle awakens at night… and so did they.”

 Some trips are planned for escape, while others are for bonding.
-But a few are just moments we chase to hold onto the feeling of joy and togetherness.
+But a few are just moments families chase to hold onto the feeling of joy and togetherness.

-On the evening of April 2025, that is exactly what I found in Singapore.
+On the evening of April 2025, that is exactly what Ahmad and his family found in Singapore.
 A memorable family experience at the Singapore Night Safari, all made possible by Thrillophilia.

-We were six in total - my parents, my wife, our two kids, and me.
-I had read about this being the first nocturnal wildlife park in the world, which is home to thousands of animals.
-But experiencing it firsthand is another story entirely.
+There were six in total—Ahmad, his wife, their two children, and Ahmad’s parents.
+Ahmad had read about this being the first nocturnal wildlife park in the world, home to thousands of animals.
+But experiencing it firsthand was another story entirely.

 Into the Heart of the Jungle by Tram

-As we entered the park, the lanterns along the path gave a calm and magical feel.
+As they entered the park, the lanterns along the path gave a calm and magical feel.

-We boarded the tram that would take us on our night time journey through seven themed zones.
-My youngest sat beside me, with eyes wide and nose practically glued to the glass whenever something moved in the shadows.
+They boarded the tram that would take them on their night-time journey through seven themed zones.
+Ahmad’s youngest sat beside him, eyes wide and nose practically glued to the glass whenever something moved in the shadows.

-We spotted elephants cooling off near the water and zebras munching quietly on grass.
-A massive anteater also moved through the brush, which was fascinating to see closely in such a natural setting.
+They spotted elephants cooling off near the water and zebras munching quietly on grass.
+A massive anteater also moved through the brush, fascinating them in such a natural setting.

-The tram’s guide spoke softly.
-He pointed out hidden wildlife like the Malayan tapir and barasinghas and told stories about their habits and conservation efforts.
-Even my father said quietly, “Nature does not perform like this in the city.”
+The tram’s guide spoke softly, pointing out hidden wildlife like the Malayan tapir and barasinghas and telling stories about their habits and conservation efforts.
+Even Ahmad’s father said quietly, “Nature does not perform like this in the city.”

-For the first time in a long while, we were all focused on the same thing, and it was a living and breathing jungle.
-Right in front of us.
+For the first time in a long while, the family was all focused on the same thing: a living, breathing jungle right in front of them.

 Exploring the Trails on Foot

-After the tram ride, we decided to continue the journey on foot.
-The park offers several walking trails, and we began with the Fishing Cat Trail.
+After the tram ride, the family continued the journey on foot.
+They began with the Fishing Cat Trail.

-We saw a fishing cat curled up by a stream while waiting for a flash of silver to pass by.
-A shy and slow pangolin shuffled past leaves just a few feet from us.
-My daughter pointed at it, giggling, “Look at its back!
+They saw a fishing cat curled up by a stream while waiting for a flash of silver to pass by.
+A shy and slow pangolin shuffled past leaves just a few feet from them.
+Ahmad’s daughter pointed at it, giggling, “Look at its back!
 It looks like armour!”

-The next trail was the Leopard Trail, which was darker and quieter.
-A leopard was lying still in the shadows of the trees, and its eyes were glowing in the dark.
-It was watching us as much as we were watching it.
+Next, they explored the Leopard Trail, darker and quieter.
+A leopard lay still in the shadows of the trees, its eyes glowing in the dark.
+It was watching them as much as they were watching it.
 Overhead, flying foxes zipped past while porcupines rustled in the nearby undergrowth.

-We then moved on to the East Lodge Trail, where animals from Asia and Africa are brought together.
+They then moved on to the East Lodge Trail, where animals from Asia and Africa were brought together.
 Seeing creatures like sloth bears and babirusas with their strange curling tusks and alert hyenas pacing was both fascinating and a little spine-tingling.

-We finished with the Wallaby Trail, and for a moment, it felt like we were in Australia.
-The sugar gliders zipped above, and wallabies peeked from bushes as if wondering who we were.
-For me, just watching my family light up with joy was worth everything.
+They finished with the Wallaby Trail, and for a moment, it felt like they were in Australia.
+The sugar gliders zipped above, and wallabies peeked from bushes as if wondering who they were.
+Just watching his family light up with joy was worth everything to Ahmad.

 Creatures of the Night Show

-At 9 pm, we took our seats at the open-air amphitheatre for the Creatures of the Night Show.
+At 9 pm, the family took their seats at the open-air amphitheatre for the Creatures of the Night Show.
 The stars above were bright, and the whole crowd seemed to hold its breath as the show began.

-The otters were the first to make an appearance with immense energy and charm.
+The otters appeared first, with immense energy and charm.
 Then, the civets and binturongs climbed, jumped, and showed off their cleverness effortlessly.
 At one point, the animals even took part in a playful recycling game, and the whole crowd burst into cheers and laughter.
 It was both entertaining and surprisingly heartwarming.

 Moreover, the spotted hyena stole the spotlight with its strong jaws and playful energy.
-Our children were completely glued, even forgetting to nudge us for snacks.
+The children were completely glued, even forgetting to nudge their parents for snacks.

-Just when we thought the night had peaked, there came the Thumbuakar fire performers.
+Just when it seemed the night had peaked, there came the Thumbuakar fire performers.
 Their dance, set to rhythmic tribal drums, lit the night literally.
-Flames spun and reached the sky, which left our jaws hanging.
-My mother clapped like a child.
+Flames spun and reached the sky, leaving jaws hanging.
+Ahmad’s mother clapped like a child.
 “Now that was a show,” she said.

 Dinner in the Wild Under Moonlit Skies

-After so much surprise and excitement, hunger finally caught up with us.
-We headed to the Tipi Tent dining area for a well-deserved dinner.
+After so much excitement, hunger finally caught up with the family.
+They headed to the Tipi Tent dining area for a well-deserved dinner.

-It was a beautiful setup, with tables spread under soft lights, the jungle sounds humming in the background, and the night air was cool and calming.
-The buffet had something for everyone: Singaporean satay, noodles, roast meats, rice dishes, and even Western choices for the picky eaters in our group.
+It was a beautiful setup, with tables spread under soft lights, jungle sounds humming in the background, and the night air cool and calming.
+The buffet had something for everyone: Singaporean satay, noodles, roast meats, rice dishes, and even Western choices for the picky eaters in the group.

-We sat together while sharing food and replaying our favourite moments of the night.
-My son tried mimicking the hyena’s laugh, which made everyone burst into laughter, even a few people at the next table.
+They sat together while sharing food and replaying their favourite moments of the night.
+Ahmad’s son tried mimicking the hyena’s laugh, which made everyone burst into laughter, even a few people at the next table.

-For a brief moment, it did not matter where we were from or where we would go next.
-We were just a family, sitting under the stars, wrapped in warmth and gratitude.
+For a brief moment, it did not matter where they were from or where they would go next.
+They were just a family, sitting under the stars, wrapped in warmth and gratitude.

 A Night Etched in Memory

-As the clock approached midnight, we slowly made our way back toward the entrance.
-The jungle had quieted down a little, and the animals rested after their moment in the spotlight.
-But in our hearts, the adventure was still very much alive.
+As the clock approached midnight, the family slowly made their way back toward the entrance.
+The jungle had quieted down, and the animals rested after their moment in the spotlight.
+But in their hearts, the adventure was still very much alive.

-My father walked beside me and said, “Ahmad, this was one of those rare nights… where everything just felt right.”
+Ahmad’s father walked beside him and said, “Ahmad, this was one of those rare nights… where everything just felt right.”

-I nodded.
 It truly had.
-The Singapore Night Safari made us connect with nature, family, and ourselves, who often sleep under the noise of daily life.
+The Singapore Night Safari made the family connect with nature, each other, and themselves, who often sleep under the noise of daily life.

 Read More: Thrillophilia Singapore Reviews